AusDTO/gov-au-alpha/_includes/content/starting-a-business/questionnaire/2015-01-01-about-your-business-intro.1.md

-## What are your main business activities?
+## What will your business do?
-Identify what licenses and permits you might need.
+Help us identify what licences and permits you might need.